canada-ca/accelerators_accelerateurs-gcp/deployment-templates/Terraform/guardrails/README.md

 ![cloudshell](img/cloudshell.png)

-In the new terminal run the following commands to download the accelerator repository with the bootstrap and terraform scripts.
+In the new terminal if you previosly ran the "open in cloudshell" - navigate to cloudshell_open/ or run the following commands to download the accelerator repository with the bootstrap and terraform scripts.
 ```
 git clone https://github.com/canada-ca/accelerators_accelerateurs-gcp.git
 cd accelerators_accelerateurs-gcp/